Gene editing, clinical treatment of the future?

 Why is NGS crucial for gene editing?

-In recent years, the field of gene editing has witnessed remarkable advancements, marked by the development of various gene editing systems like CRISPR-Cas9, DdCBE, ZFN, and TALEN.
+In recent years, gene editing has witnessed remarkable advancements, marked by the development of various gene editing systems like CRISPR-Cas9, DdCBE, ZFN, and TALEN.
 Despite these breakthroughs, no gene editing system is flawless, and off-target effects, defined as unintended mutations at non-targeted genomic sites, pose significant concerns, especially in the context of potential clinical applications.

 Previous